-Listing Rules and Prospectus Regulation: FCA Quarterly Consultation No. 16 (Corporate Aspects)
+Listing Rules and Prospectus Regulation: FCA Quarterly Consultation No 16 (Corporate Aspects)

-On 3 March 2017, the Financial Conduct Authority ("FCA") published its sixteenth quarterly consultation paper (CP17/6).
-The FCA proposes various changes to the Prospectus Rules in anticipation of the entry into force of the Prospectus Regulation, to replace the Prospectus Directive.
+On March 3, 2017, the Financial Conduct Authority ("FCA") published its 16th quarterly consultation paper (CP17/6).
+The FCA proposes various changes to the Prospectus Rules in anticipation of the entry into force of the Prospectus Regulation to replace the Prospectus Directive.
 These changes include: